oculometric/CGDaP/Programming Fundamentals/Programming Fundamentals Assignment.md

 }
 ```

-simply getting input from the user with `cin`, nothing super difficult with this, just using the builtin `stof` function to get a float and squaring it, then outputting it again.
+- similar to the previous challenge in that it primarily involves getting input from the user via `cin`, though this time i used `float stof(string)` to get a floating point number from the user's text input
+- i could have used the `float powf(float, float)` function to square the number, but i used `num*num` instead since this is faster in a instance like this with a pre-determined integer power (i.e. 2)

 ## challenge 4
 ```